 The City will conduct at least two public hearings each year to obtain citizens' views and to respond to proposals and questions.
-The hearings are usually held by the City Council.
-Hearings will take place at different stages of the Con Plan planning process and together address:
+The public hearings are usually held by the City Council and at times may include the CDBG/Housing Subcommittee.
+The public hearings will address: